 St Albans Woodland Burial Trust recognises the importance which many people attach to an appropriate memorial at a grave.
-In commercial cemeteries it is common practice for memorials to be erected made from natural stone such as granite, imported from across the world.
-The Trustees prefer a more sustainable alternative and have authorised the use of wooden memorials which are inscribed locally by Mr Peter Aspinal.
-Peter has provided dignified oak memorials which are sympathetic to the setting of our woodland and which provide a personal, individual tribute.
-We asked Peter to describe how he produces his memorials...
+In commercial cemeteries it is common practice for memorials to be erected made from natural stone such as granite, imported across great distances, often from abroad.
+The Trustees prefer a more sustainable alternative and have authorised the use of wooden memorials which are more sympathetic to a natural woodland.